virjilakrum/zk-lokomotive/README.md

     Alice encrypts the research file with zero-knowledge proofs (ZK) and converts it into a token for transfer.
     Alice initiates the transfer of the tokenized file through the Solana-EVM bridge via Wormhole.
     Collaborators on the EVM-based network receive the token and validate the ZK proof to claim the file.
-    Alice retrieves the file from IPFS to ensure its integrity based on the verified proof.
+    Alice retrieves the file from Arweave to ensure its integrity based on the verified proof.

 Outcome: